 "Here is another case.
-My friend, the Rev. Mr. -, of -, a village, four miles from a market town, and four miles from my own house, is a most earnest, diligent, and pious minister of the Gospel, labouring incessantly among the people of his charge.
-But he has not a large income; he has, however, ten amiable and affectionate children, aituated in various parts of the country, honourably providing themselves with respectable means of subsistence.
+My friend, the Rev. Mr. of \\\\\, a village four miles from a market town, and four miles from my own house, is a most earnest, diligent, and pious minister of the gospel, labouring incessantly among the people of his charge.
+But he has not a large income; he has, however, ten amiable and affectionate children, situated in various parts of the country, honourably providing themselves with respectable means of subsistence.
 For instance, his eldest son resides at a town, from whence the postage each way is one shilling, that is two shillings!
 He has a daughter in another county, from whence the single postage is nine-pence (and observe those letters are sent for the convenience of the post-office a number of miles round the country, and the post-office charges for the distance it affects to carry them).
-He has a son and daughter at ----, the county town, at the distance of thirty-nine miles (from whence the postage is seven-pence).
-You, my dear friend, who know Mr. -, are aware that this family have been trained up from their childbood to give instruction to the children of the poor wherever they are placed; and in all places where they are located they are cheerfully and intelligently employed, in giving Sunday School and religious instruction to the children of the poor families in their several neighbourhoods.
-Suppose these children had a power to communicate a slight thought, originating in the changed aspect, or some other circumstances, of some one who had hitherto been wayward, whose habits had been changed-who had turned from sullenness to checrfulness, and herce defiance to placid and beautiful obedience.
-These are scenes which, I can assure you, frequently come under our observation in these towns, arising, we hope and believe, from the example and precepts of those young people who undertake the gratuitous task of instructing them.
-You must try and imagine what that result would be if this family of children were thus permitted to communicate; no one can do it so well as yourself.
-You know that a simple and humble thought has often led to the most great and powerful results.
-The post-office tax entirely shuts out the communication of mind between this amiable and affectionate family, and whenever they do write to their parents or one another, they sit down under the idea that they must write a letter that their father may think worth the postage.
-The short line expressed from the heart, at the moment, would be worth twenty such letters!
-The government by such a course is taking the most effectual step to estrange from each other the very best members that constitute any community.
+He has a son and daughter at \\\\\, the county town, at the distance of thirty-nine miles (from whence the postage is seven-pence).
+You, my dear friend, who know Mr. are aware that this family have been trained up from their childhood to give instruction to the children of the poor wherever they are placed; and in all places where they are located they are cheerfully and intelligently employed, in giving Sunday School and religious instruction to the children of the poor families in their several neighbourhoods.
+Suppose these children had a power to communicate Suppressive effects on donestic correspondence.